cli0/gsoc_relationship/README.md

 The purpose of this project is to develop a system capable of automatically identifying and managing the relationships between malware objects (IP addresses, Domains, Executables, Files etc).
-This system will use the analytic results as generated and stored by Holmes-Totem and Holmes-Totem-Dynamic.
+This system uses the analytic results as generated and stored by Holmes-Totem and Holmes-Totem-Dynamic.
 The goals are:

 1. Define the malware attributes necessary for relationship detection through querying.